Bangalla

-Bangalla (/bənˈgælə, -ˈgɑːl-/), also known as Bengalla (in the 1996 movie adaptation), is a fictional African country that features in the Lee Falk created comic strip The Phantom.
+Bangalla (/bənˈgælə, -ˈgɑːl-/), also known as Bengalla (in the 1996 movie adaptation), Bengal or Bengali, is a fictional African country from Lee Falk's comic strip The Phantom.
 Bangalla is the home of the Phantom, who resides in the Deep Woods of the jungle in the fabled Skull Cave.
 Until the 1960s, the country was portrayed as being in Asia, near India.
 In the 1996 film, Bengalla is located in Asia instead of Africa.
 In the 2009 miniseries, Bangalla is a fictional small island nation located in the Malay Archipelago.

 Geography

+In the earliest stories, the shipwreck that began the Phantom legacy occurred in the Bay of Bengal.
+At that time, the Phantom’s location was a fictional island called Luntok, situated in the Dutch East Indies, and described by Lee Falk as "a British protectorate on the coast of Java."

+Later, the setting shifted to the mainland region of Bengali, a fictional country located near India, evoking the culture and geography of the Indian subcontinent.

-Bangalla is located in East Africa, around the approximate region of Tanzania, Kenya, Uganda and Ethiopia.
+In recent stories, Bangalla is located in East Africa, around the approximate region of Tanzania, Kenya, Uganda and Ethiopia.
 The capital of Bangalla is Mawitaan (formerly Morristown); other cities include Bengalitown, Sanloi, Spyglass and Mucar.

-Until the 1960s, the country was portrayed as being in Asia, near India.
+Characterization

+Name

+The names Bengali and Bangalla appear to have been inspired by Bengal, the eastern part of the Indian subcontinent located at the head of the Bay of Bengal.
+The term "Bangāl" became the common name for the Bangladesh during the Islamic period, which began in the late 12th century and lasted until the mid-18th century.

 Flag

 The daily strips beginning 14 Dec.
 2018 (see also 11 Jan and 2 March 2019) depicted the Bangallan flag as a light blue field with a yellow crescent moon at the viewer's left (i.e. a crescent Or at the hoist, its horns facing sinister), occupying the whole vertical width of the flag; and at the viewer's right (heraldic sinister), a star of approximately 12 rays atop a besant (disk) of the same (i.e. also yellow).
-(The position of these last two charges is sometimes reversed—possibly due to error on the part of the artist, Mike Manley, or to the flag being shown from the reverse.)
-The flag thus bears some resemblance to the real-world flag of East Turkestan, while the smaller charges recall those on the flag of Nepal.
+The position of these last two charges is sometimes reversed—possibly due to error on the part of the artist, Mike Manley, or to the flag being shown from the reverse.
+The flag bears some resemblance to the real-world flag of East Turkestan, while the smaller charges recall those on the flag of Nepal.
 Since the crescent generally symbolizes Islam, its appearance on the flag of Bangalla (which has never been depicted as a majority-Muslim nation) represents something of an oddity.